stephenharris/grunt-wp-deploy/README.md

 ## Release History

+### 2.0.0 - 14th February 2019
+- No longer checkouts out tags, which reduces check-out time.
+Thanks to @johnbillion
+- Updated inquirer and other dependencies due to potential security vulnerabilities.
+Thanks to @dbtlr.
+Fixes #40
+- Fixed regular expression for parsing stable tag.
+Thanks to @ocean90.
+Fixes #34

 ### 1.3.0 - 22nd May 2018
 - Skips version check if no stable tag is provided - thanks to @markjaquith